How To Stop Being Lazy

 Don’t you hate that feeling?
 I do.

-And that’s why I try my best to always become proactive.
-And in the process, I find myself being able to stop being lazy and overcome procrastination.
+And that’s why I always try my best to be proactive.
+And in the process, I find myself able to stop being lazy and overcome procrastination.

 Tips on how to avoid feeling lazy

-• Exercise and eat healthy foods.
+- Exercise and eat healthy food.
 Get enough rest and sleep.
-It all starts with your physical energy.
+Remember that it all starts with your physical energy.

 What to do when you’re feeling lazy to do anything